Catalyst Awards Fourth Cohort

 January and February 2023

 Submit an expression of interest via Zinc’s Workable platform.
-The submission period is open from 31st January 2023.
-Our dedicated resources web page will be available soon for templates and guidance.
+The submission period is open from 31st January 2023 and the link and all templates and guidance will be available on our dedicated resources hub.

 A smaller number of shortlisted applicants are invited to attend office hours with the Zinc team and an idea development and storytelling workshop.